naelstrof/blender-jiggle-physics/README.md

 Jiggle Physics needs to predict the relationship between bones, and it uses standard parenting to try to understand.

-Some more complex rigs might use constraints, bendy bones, or special parenting rules (like ignoring parent positioning) aren't supported well.
+Some more complex rigs might use constraints, bendy bones, or special parenting rules (like ignoring parent positioning) and they aren't supported well.

 Try only jiggling deform bones!